-1. Align the AirPort Extreme card with the slot on the logic board.
-Insert the board into the slot.

-- Replace the two AirPort Extreme card screws.

-- Connect the antenna cable to the lower connector on the AirPort Extreme card.

-- Replace the lower EMI shield.

-- Replace the front bezel.

-- Replace the access door.
+- See the following section on compatibility to order the replacement part by EEE code. - Align the AirPort Extreme card with the slot on the logic board.
+Insert the board into the slot. - Replace the two T6 AirPort Extreme card screws. - 4.
+Connect the antenna cables to the AirPort Extreme card. - Replace the lower EMI shield. - Replace the front bezel. - Replace the access door.